Concepts

 └─────────────────────────────────────────────┘

-This single hyperedge captures that Alice, Project Alpha, and Sprint 12 are all connected through the concept of “Sprint Planning” — without needing to create six separate binary edges.
+This single hyperedge captures that Alice, Project Alpha, and Sprint 12 are all connected through “Sprint Planning” — without needing to create six separate binary edges.

 Why this matters for AI memory